 Time ticks away.
 A text from Monica, she thinks they’ll make.
 Time ticks away.
 A text from Jayne, she doesn’t think they’ll make it.
-There’s just minutes until the deadline when to my relief Monica lets me know that she and Simon are checked-in and on their way.
-I am SO relieved that its clear that I was not quite as relaxed as I had thought.
+There are just minutes until the deadline when to my relief Monica lets me know that she and Simon are checked-in and on their way.
+I am SO relieved that it’s clear that I was not quite as relaxed as I had thought.
 And then to my joy, I also hear that Tom has made it too.

 An apparent disaster transforms into a wonderful surprise

 As our plane takes to the air I am sure that The Gambia Experience will be happy to arrange another trip for Jayne and Jai and that this is not a cancellation for them just a delay but it never occurred to me that while we were cruising at 36,000 feet that a plan B is already being formulated.

 Nearly six hours later as we get off the plane in Banjul and pass through immigration, I find out that new tickets for Jayne and Jai are already in the post and a new itinerary is in place.
 What is more, that as well as staying at the beautiful boutique hotel Ngala Lodge, their trip has now been extended; they will also be staying at the unique Mandina Lodges in Makasutu Forest.
 So instead of a long weekend in The Gambia, they are now enjoying a full week there.

 As always we received the warmest of welcomes when we arrive in The Gambia.